-168 Ibid. para.
-273 (2020 Joint Guidelines on Political Party Regulation).

-consideration of the amount of money involved, whether there were attempts to hide the violation, and whether the violation is of a recurring nature."
-Furthermore, legislation shall include guidelines on how the violation may be brought to the attention of the relevant supervisory bodies, while specifying which body is competent to pronounce which type of sanctions.
-The Draft Law should be supplemented in this respect and include sanctions that are proportionate and dissuasive and have the potential to be effective for each type of violation, while being particularly clear on which body is competent to impose such sanctions and detailing the type of penalty that each infraction entails.
+110. Articles 42 and 43 of the Draft Law stipulate that in case public funding is incorrectly calculated due to errors or discrepancies in the financial reports, political parties have to repay double the amount of funding received and that illegally received or undisclosed donations have to be reimbursed at three times the amount of such donations, respectively.
+At the same time, there are still actions in the Draft Law, such as public disclosure of the report (Article 44) or the breach of Article 35 on non-monetary donations for which no sanction is provided, which may lead to ineffective enforcement.
+As noted in 2020 Joint Guidelines, "all sanctions must be flexible and proportionate in nature.
+In the area of finance violations, this should include a consideration of the amount of money involved, whether there were attempts to hide the violation, and whether the violation is of a recurring nature."167 Furthermore, legislation shall include guidelines on how the violation may be brought to the attention of the relevant supervisory bodies, while specifying which body is competent to pronounce which type of sanctions.168 The Draft Law should be supplemented in this respect and include sanctions that are proportionate and dissuasive and have the potential to be effective for each type of violation, while being particularly clear on which body is competent to impose such sanctions and detailing the type of penalty that each infraction entails.
 For the sake of clarity, it is recommended that all applicable sanctions be listed in the same article and/or to make cross-references to applicable legislation (Law on Civil Service, Criminal Code or Law on Infringement).